srynsh/SWE/SRA.md

 | External Inquiry (EQ)         | 3   | 4   | 6    |

 Table below gives the description of each component and its type, complexity and weight.
+The complexity was determined by the File Type Referenced (FTR) and number of Data Elements (DET).

 | Component           | Description                                             | Type | Complexity | Weight |
 |---------------------|---------------------------------------------------------|------|------------|--------|